Tanzanian lawmakers pass disputed petroleum bill

-DAR ES SALAAM (Reuters) - Tanzania’s parliament on Sunday approved a legal and regulatory framework for developing its nascent hydrocarbons industry, after days of contentious debate.
+DAR ES SALAAM, July 5 (Reuters) - Tanzania’s parliament on Sunday approved a legal and regulatory framework for developing its nascent hydrocarbons industry, after days of contentious debate.

 East Africa has become a new oil and gas frontier after a string of discoveries that producers hope to exploit to supply energy-hungry Asian markets.